-I read one article from (another web site) stating that our Lord Jesus was probably 2 years old or at least near to that age when the Wise Men arrived.
-The writer cited Luke and Mathew as reference.
+I read one article from (another website) stating that our Lord Jesus was probably 2 years old or at least near to that age when the Wise Men arrived.
+The writer cited Luke and Mathew as a reference.
 Can you please explain further so that we can understand better?

 According to Luke 2:2 Joseph and Mary went to Bethlehem to register for the census when Quirinius was the governor.
 He ruled from 6-4 BC.
 Herod died and was replaced by his son Archelaus in 4 BC.
 Matt.
 2:19-23 says that Joseph Mary and Jesus returned from Egypt around that same time.
 So the Lord’s birth, the visit by the Magi, the flight to Egypt and the return to Nazareth all had to take place between 6 and 4 BC.